teletrace/teletrace/README.md

   <a href="https://github.com/epsagon/lupa/issues/new?assignees=&labels=&template=feature_request.md&title="><b>✨ Request Feature</b></a>
 </h3>

-## ⭐️ **Why Lupa?**
+## ⭐️ **Why Teletrace?**

-Lupa is built from the ground up for modern applications.
+Teletrace is built from the ground up for modern applications.
 It is open-source and relies on open standards like OpenTelemetry.
 It is an easy-to-deploy scalable solution, that supports multiple storage options.

 ## ✨ **Features**